 The Stanford Institute for Economic Policy Research supports top early-career economists through the SIEPR Young Scholars program.

 The program supports as many as nine scholars each academic year.
-Candidates are new and recent economics PhDs applying pioneering and rigorous analysis to policy-relevant topics in economics.
+SIEPR values diversity in backgrounds and perspectives.
+We seek new or recent economics PhD candidates who apply pioneering and rigorous analysis to policy-relevant topics in economics.